DVD: Transfer rates

 Read and write speeds for the first DVD drives and players were 1,385 kB/s (1,353 KiB/s); this speed is usually called "1×".
 More recent models, at 18× or 20×, have 18 or 20 times that speed.
-Note that for CD drives, 1× means 153.6 kB/s (150 KiB/s), about one-ninth as swift.
+For CD drives, 1× means 153.6 kB/s (150 KiB/s), about one-ninth as swift.

 DVDs can spin at much higher speeds than CDs – DVDs can spin at up to 32000 RPM vs 23000 for CDs.
+In practice, they are not spun by optical drives anywhere close to these speeds to provide a safety margin.
+DVD drives limit reading speed to 16× (constant angular velocity), which means 9280 rotations per minute.
+Early-generation drives released before the mid-2000s have lower limits.

 DVD recordable and rewritable discs can be read and written using either constant angular velocity (CAV), constant linear velocity (CLV), Partial constant angular velocity (P-CAV) or Zoned Constant Linear Velocity (Z-CLV or ZCLV).

 Due to the slightly lower data density of dual layer DVDs (4.25 GB instead of 4.7 GB per layer), the required rotation speed is around 10% faster for the same data rate, which means that the same angular speed rating equals a 10% higher physical angular rotation speed.
 For that reason, the increase of reading speeds of dual layer media has stagnated at 12× (constant angular velocity) for half-height optical drives released since around 2005, and slim type optical drives are only able to record dual layer media at 6× (constant angular velocity), while reading speeds of 8× are still supported by such.

 Disc quality measurements

 The quality and data integrity of optical media is measureable, which means that future data losses caused by deteriorating media can be predicted well in advance by measuring the rate of correctable data errors.

+The types of errors that can occur on a DVD are a PIE (Parity Inner Error), 8PIE (Parity Inner Sum Eight Error), PIF (Parity Inner Failure), POE (Parity Outer Error), and POF (Parity Outer Failure), the last of which indicates data loss.
+Too many small errors within a small space create a POF condition.
+The difference between POE and POF is that a POE is generated on a first failed read attempt whereas a POF indicates an uncorrectable error after repeated attempts to read the data.

 Support of measuring the disc quality varies among optical drive vendors and models.
+Unreadable data can be found using any drive using general-purpose tools like badblocks.